levibostian/action-sync-branches/README.md

 > Note: If either `behind` or `ahead` branches do not exist in the repo when the action runs, the action will simply stop running and ignore the request to sync.
 > Note: This action copies over commits in one direction.
 Copies commits from the `ahead` branch into the `behind` branch.
 If you have commits in `behind` that need to be copied into `ahead`, then you need to run this action twice where you set `behind: X, ahead: Y` and `behind: Y, ahead: X`.

+**Tip: If you run this action and the action failed to sync the branches, it might require you to manually fix the issue.
+See [the fix failure doc](docs/FIX_FAILURE.md) to learn how to manually fix failures when this action fails to succeed.**

 # How does this action work?